backdrop-contrib/ip_geoloc/README.txt

 Then, after selecting the View Format "Map (Google, via IPGV&M)", "Map (Leaflet, via IPGV&M)" or "Map (OpenLayers, via IPGV&M)" select or type field_name in the "Name of latitude field in Views query".
+Note that IPGV&M can handle multiple fields containing latitudes.
+This comes in handy when your View brings together content types with different latitude field machine names.
+When using multiple fields for the latitude, you must select
+<none> for "Name of LONGITUDE field in Views query".
 Fill out the remaining options to your liking.
 Save.
 Done.

 LEAFLET TIPS